 Scattered around downtown Drumheller is the dinosaur scavenger hunt you never knew you were dreaming of.
 There are over 20 statues of dinosaurs whose fossils were discovered in the area.
 Each one features informational signs that explore the prehistoric heritage of that particular finding.

 Every sculpture is a special work of art funded by the Drumheller DinoArts Association.
 It’s also a great way to get to know the town.
 This is simultaneously one of the coolest and quirkiest things to do in Drumheller for families.
-See all the stops here.
+Find the route here!

 Rosedale Suspension Bridge